-FSP administration--FSP benefits are federally funded, but the program is administered jointly with State and local welfare agencies.
+Food Stamp Program (FSP) administration--FSP benefits are federally funded, but the program is administered jointly with State and local welfare agencies.
 Interactions with clients are handled by State and local agencies that determine eligibility and calculate and issue benefits.
-USDA, FNS authorizes and monitors retail stores that redeem food stamp benefits.
+USDA, Food and Nutrition Service authorizes and monitors retail stores that redeem food stamp benefits.
 Federal and State authorities cooperate in developing and implementing nutrition education and outreach plans and in administering a nationwide quality control system that monitors accuracy of benefit determination.

-FSP benefit formula--An individual household's food stamp allotment equal to the maximum benefit for that household's size, less 30 percent of the household's net income.
+Food Stamp Program benefit formula-An individual household's food stamp allotment equal to the maximum benefit for that household's size, less 30 percent of the household's net income.
 Households with no countable income receive the maximum allotment.
 Allotment levels are higher for Alaska, Hawaii, Guam, and the Virgin Islands, reflecting higher food prices in those areas.

-FSP Maximum Benefit--The maximum monthly benefit depends on the number of people in the household and the cost of the Thrifty Food Plan (which is annually indexed for inflation).
-For FY 2008 the maximum benefit is $162 for a 1 person household-- $298 for 2, $426 for 3, $542 for 4, $643 for 5, $772 for 6, $853 for 7, $975 for 8, and $122 for each additional person.
+Food Stamp Program maximum benefit--The maximum monthly benefit depends on the number of people in the household and the cost of the Thrifty Food Plan (which is annually indexed for inflation).
+For FY 2008, the maximum benefit is $162 for a 1-person household-- $298 for 2, $426 for 3, $542 for 4, $643 for 5, $772 for 6, $853 for 7, $975 for 8, and $122 for each additional person.
 Maximum benefits are higher for Alaska, Hawaii, Guam, and the Virgin Islands, reflecting higher food prices in those areas.

-FSP minimum benefit--Minimum benefit ($10) for eligible households with 1 or 2 members.
+Food Stamp Program minimum benefit--Minimum benefit ($10) for eligible households with one or two members.